Nektar1D is our in-house computer code for solving the nonlinear, one-dimensional (1-D) equations of

 Symmetry, 2021; Am J Physiol,

-2015 and
+2019 and

-J Biomech, 2016).
-Nektar1D has also been used in the
+J Biomech, 2016) and has been applied in

-clinically relevant studies described here.
+clinically relevant studies, as described here.

 Comput Mech, 2022).